melaniesubbiah/summary-pilot/rewrite_eval/instructions.md

 ### Task Description
 In this task, you will be presented with a short story, along with a summary of the story.
-Please read both the story and the summary carefully.
-You will then be asked a question related to one of the summary sentences.
+Please read the story carefully.
+You will then be asked some questions related to one of the summary sentences.
+Read the summary to understand the context around the sentence in question.

 **Warning:** Some of the stories may contain content that readers could find offensive, disturbing, or otherwise unsettling.
 If you do not feel comfortable with this, please feel free to decline the task.